fredshone/fredshone.github.io.backup/_posts/2023-07-20-skinny-xml-parsing-with-rust.md

 Then we're going to try out a few obvious improvements:

-- relentlessly stress about using String and or clone
+- stress about using String and or clone
 - squeeze the data types
 - completely reimagine how we are going to be able to use the data (ie reindex and use an array)